List of former zoos and aquariums: Belle Isle Zoo, Detroit

 The Belle Isle Zoo (1895-2002) was a zoo located on Belle Isle in Detroit, Michigan, United States.
 It opened in 1895 with a few deer and a bear.
 Control of the facility passed to the Detroit Zoo in 1941.
 The original zoo closed in 2002, but in 2005, the Detroit Zoo opened the Belle Isle Nature Center at a location east of where the former zoo had been, with fewer animals than the zoo had had before closure.
 In 2024, plans to demolish it were announced.

 Barnum's Aquarial Gardens

 Barnum's Aquarial Gardens (June 1862 - February 1863) in Boston, Massachusetts, United States, was a public aquarium, zoo, and performance space located on Washington Street in the Financial District.
 P.T.
 Barnum bought the Boston Aquarial and Zoological Gardens in 1862, remodeled the space, changed the name of the business, and reopened the collections to the public in June.

-Bannamah Wildlife Park

-Bannamah Wildlife Park was a largely native animal park established by the Chugg family at Dunsborough, Western Australia, and was officially opened on Christmas Day 1970 by naturalist Harry Butler.
-The park had a succession of different owners over the years until it was closed down in early 2002.

-Belle Vue Zoological Gardens

-Belle Vue Zoological Gardens was a large zoo, amusement park, exhibition hall complex and speedway stadium in Belle Vue, Manchester, England, that opened in 1836.
-The gardens closed down in phases, with the speedway closing last in November 1987.